mihnea-radulescu/imagefanreloaded/README.md

 # imagefanreloaded
 ImageFan Reloaded is a light-weight image viewer, supporting multi-core processing.

-ImageFan Reloaded features two versions:
+ImageFan Reloaded is available in two versions:
 * __ImageFanReloaded-Avalonia__ - targets .NET 6 on Windows, Linux and macOS (requires .NET Runtime 6)
 * __ImageFanReloaded-WPF__ - targets .NET Framework 4 Client Profile on Windows (requires .NET Framework 4 Client Profile, installed by default on Windows 8 and newer)